 Click on your state on this map to see more details about the Medicaid program, including how the state has handled the ACA’s Medicaid expansion.

 As of September 2020, there were 77.3 million people enrolled in Medicaid and Children’s Health Insurance Program (CHIP) coverage in the United States.
 Most are enrolled in Medicaid, although 6.7 million are enrolled in separate CHIP coverage.
 Including separate CHIP and Medicaid, children account for about half of the 77 million enrollees (some states administer CHIP separately, while others offer it as part of their Medicaid program).

 Medicaid became federal law in 1965, as part of Title XIX of the Social Security Act.
 Coverage became available in 1966, with about 4 million people enrolled in the program that year.
 But since it’s a joint program between the federal and state governments, states adopted the program at different times.
 Arizona was the last state to create a Medicaid program, doing so in 1982.
 Medicaid has been available nationwide since 1982.

 Medicaid is funded jointly by the federal and state governments.
-For people eligible for Medicaid due to the ACA’s expansion of Medicaid, the federal government pays 90 percent of the cost while the state pays 10 percent.
+For people eligible for Medicaid due to expansion of Medicaid under the ACA, the federal government pays 90 percent of the cost while the state pays 10 percent.
 But for everyone else in the Medicaid program, states pay a larger share of the cost.
 The exact funding split in each state is based on a federal medical assistance percentage (FMAP) that’s determined based on the state’s average per capita income (the federal government pays a larger share of Medicaid costs in states with lower per capita incomes).
 In every state, it’s at least 50 percent, but it ranges to more than 70 percent in some states.